 Build a behavior-based email marketing strategy

-Behavioral emails are automated targeted messages that you send to your customers based on their interactions with your company through multiple channels — triggers.
+Behavioral emails are automated targeted messages that you send customers based on their interactions with your company through multiple channels — triggers.
 For travel and tourism agencies such triggers can be the following:

 - subscription or registration;